Effects of fuel and soot concentrations on the inception and development of contrails: Methodology

 which relates the induced circular polarization by ice crystals due to their non-spherical shape from initially linearly polarized light.

-\subsection{Favre averaged Navier-Stokes simulations with Soot/Ice Aerosol Model}
+\subsection{Favre averaged Navier-Stokes simulations with soot/ice aerosol model}

-\addvspace{5pt} Further information on contrail properties are extracted from a Favre-time-averaged Navier Stokes (FANS) simulation of the flow complemented by a semi-empirical two equation model for monodisperse soot and ice particulates.
-Turbulence closure is provided by the $k-\omega$ model \cite{wilcox1998turbulence}.
-Some salient details are briefly introduced here.
+\addvspace{5pt} Further contextual information is extracted from numerical simulations and used to complement experimental results.
+Favre-time-averaged Navier Stokes (FANS) equation with a $k-\omega$ turbulence closure is solved for the present geometry along with semi-empirical two equation model for monodisperse soot and ice particulates with inputs from experimental results.
+Some salient details are briefly introduced here and the numerical setup for the geometry including flow validation is included in \S3 of SI.
 A more comprehensive discussion has been presented elsewhere \cite{chelem2025contrail, jahncke2026fans}.

-In addition to the flow equations, the transport equation of the Favre-averaged mass fraction $\tilde{Y}_p$ and number density per unit mass ($\tilde{N}_p$) of the dispersed phase (soot and ice) are solved simultaneously.
+In addition to the flow equations, the transport equation of the Favre-averaged mass fraction $\tilde{Y}_p$ and number density per unit mass ($\tilde{N}_p$) of the dispersed phase (soot and ice) are solved simultaneously (Eq.
+4,5 in \S3 of SI).
 When identified as soot, the dispersed phase is assumed to be non-reactive, monodisperse and spherical with the same diameter as the mode of the distribution described in Fig. \ref{fig:mobdia}.
 For ice, the dispersed phase remains monodisperse as ice continues to accumulate mass on soot particles and grow in spherical habit.
+The monodisperse treatment presents a limitation of the model as it disregards the size-dependent activation \cite{testa2024soot, testa2024simulated} and growth of ice crystals \cite{gao2022enhanced}.

 A one-step kinetic model for heterogeneous ice nucleation that depends on local flow properties and saturation conditions is considered here \cite{khou2015spatial, chelem2025contrail}.
 Higher-order interactions of dispersed phase with turbulence is neglected.
 All soot particles are assumed to be activated and serve as ice-nucleating particles (INPs).
+This assumption is strictly not true given that freshly generated soot particles are poor INPs \cite{seisel2005water, testa2024simulated}.
+However, exceedingly high level of super-saturation over ice ($s_i>>10$) and cooling rates in the shear layers (in Figs. \ref{fig:TempProfile}c, \ref{fig:TempRadialProfile}) counter the hydrophobic nature of soot and is expected to lead to a more rapid and significantly higher levels of activation, particularly for the cases studied here.
 The rate of water vapor condensation is determined through a modified Fick's law for particles whose radius $r_{p}$ are on the order of the mean free path.
 Under such considerations, the net rate of mass transfer to ice particles is given by \cite{chelem2025contrail, jahncke2026fans}: